Smallfoot: Plot

 A village of Yetis live in isolation on a mountain above the clouds in the Himalayas.
 A young yeti named Migo abides by the law of the ancient stones held by Stonekeeper, the yetis' leader.
 The yetis believe ringing a gong with their heads wakes up the sun.
 While learning how to ring the gong, Migo gets distracted by his crush, Stonekeeper's daughter Meechee.
 He misses the gong, landing outside the village.
-There, Migo witnesses a plane crash and finds a "smallfoot" (human), whom the yetis believe is mythical.
+There, Migo witnesses a plane crash and finds a "smallfoot" (human), whom the yetis believe is mythical before, but the plane and human are quickly blown off the mountain by the wind.

 Migo runs back to inform the villagers, but Stonekeeper claims he is lying and banishes him from the village.
 Migo is visited by rejected yetis Gwangi, Kolka, and Fleem, who do not believe in the stones.
 They bring him to the Smallfoot Evidentiary Society (S.E.S.) led by Meechee.
 She convinces Migo to travel below the clouds.
 After some hesitation, Migo agrees, but his rope snaps and Migo falls, discovering land.
-Meanwhile, British human and wildlife documentary filmmaker Percy Patterson has lost most of his viewership.
-He meets the pilot who saw Migo, and in an attempt to regain his fame, tries unsuccessfully to convince his assistant, Brenda, to dress up as a yeti for filming.
+Meanwhile, British human and wildlife documentary filmmaker Percy Patterson meets the pilot who saw Migo, and in an attempt to regain his fame after losing most of viewership, tries unsuccessfully to convince his assistant, Brenda, to dress up as a yeti for filming.
 Migo arrives and tries to communicate with Percy, but inadvertently terrifies him.
 After an attempt to tranquilize Migo, the errant dart hits Percy instead.
 Migo decides to abduct the unconscious Percy, stuffing him into a sleeping bag.

 During the trek back up the mountain, Migo and Percy encounter a severe blizzard and are blown into a nearby cave.
 Migo discovers that Percy has frozen completely solid.
 He lights a fire and ties Percy up over it to thaw him out.
 As Percy regains consciousness, he believes Migo is trying to cook him alive.
 Percy breaks free from the rope and films and uploads a video of Migo before attempting to escape.
-Migo saves Percy from a bear in the cave.
-Migo's toe becomes ensnared in a bear trap.
+Migo saves Percy from a bear in the cave, but his toe becomes ensnared in a bear trap.
 Percy takes pity on Migo, removing the trap and bandaging his wound.
 Realizing that Migo is trying to communicate with him, Percy agrees to go with him, and they head back up the mountain overnight, where they reunite with the S.E.S.